 Copy permalink to share

 Lonicera sempervirens Linnaeus.
-Coral Honeysuckle, Trumpet Honeysuckle.
-Phen: Mar-Jul (and sporadically to Nov); Jul-Sep.
-Hab: Dry forests and woodlands, maritime forests.
-Dist: CT to OH and OK, south to c. peninsular FL and TX; and more widely distributed as an escape from cultivation.
+Common name: Coral Honeysuckle, Trumpet Honeysuckle.
+Phenology: Mar-Jul (and sporadically to Nov); Jul-Sep.
+Habitat: Dry forests and woodlands, maritime forests.
+Distribution: CT to OH and OK, south to c. peninsular FL and TX; and more widely distributed as an escape from cultivation.

-ID notes: Readily distinguished from L. japonica by its glabrous stems (stems sometimes glandular but lacking obvious brown hairs like L. japonica).
+ID notes: Readily distinguished by its glabrous stems and usually conspicuously glaucous leaves (the stems sometimes glandular but lacking obvious brown hairs like in L. japonica).

 Origin/Endemic status: Native